Peter Turchi and Andrea Barrett, Editors

 What this book—like its precursor, Bringing the Devil to His Knees: The Craft of Fiction

-—offers, instead, is good company for that solitary pursuit, in the form
+and the Writing Life—offers, instead, is good company for that solitary pursuit, in the form

 of considerations of craft by writers actively involved in exploring possibilities.
 While there